pigpeppa/xin26x/README.md

 which specifies the encoding preset, trading off compression efficiency against encoding speed.
 0: superfast, 1 veryfast, 2: fast, 3: medium, 4: slow 5: veryslow.

 -o/--output <filename>
 which specifies output bitstream file name.
-For HEVC and VVC, the output file accord with HEVC annex B specification.
+For HEVC and VVC, the output file accord with Annex B specification.
 For AV1, the output file accord with OBU format.

 -R/--recon <filename>
 which specifies reconstruction YUV file name.
 It is not a must input parameter.